boundary-layer-meteo/boundary-layer-meteo.github.io/exercises/week3.md

 thus the only important term in the right hand side of the prognostic Turbulence Kinetic Energy equation (Equation {eq}`for:ex3`) is the dissipation term.
 In addition, we will assume no advection.

-a) Is the turbulent kinetic energy being produced or destroyed?
+a) Is turbulence kinetic energy being produced or destroyed?

 <details>
   <summary>Answer</summary>

-If the only relevant term is dissipation, the turbulent kinetic energy is being destroyed.
+If the only relevant term is dissipation, the turbulence kinetic energy is being destroyed.

 </details>